brianm/gressil/README.md

 In the parent process the call to <code>Daemon#daemonize()</code> will call <code>System.exit()</code>, in the child process it will return normally.

 The child process is started by spawning a new process complete with command line, *not* by forking the state of the parent process.

+The child process, in this case, will also wait for a Java debugger to attach on port 5005.    t